 Intriguingly, there are ancient sources suggesting that Gilgamesh was actually of gigantic stature (Farmer, Jarrell 2017).
 The Epic of Gilgamesh from Ugarit (lines 34-36) reveals the hero’s size (Ibid.): “Eleven cubits was his height, four cubits the width of his chest.
 A triple cubit was his foot and a reed-length his legs”.
 Accordingly, Gilgamesh would have been over five metres tall as his statue in the Louvre (Farmer, Jarrell 2017).

 At this point, we should also take a closer look at Gilgamesh relief representing him while grasping a lion.
 Usually, an adult lion measures around three metres, while in Gilgamesh’s embrace, he looks more like a kitty.
 Assuming that Gilgamesh was over five metres tall, the depicted size of a lion seems more accurate (Zalewski 2017).
 Also the fragmentary Book of Giants found among apocrypha scrolls in Qumran enumerates Gilgamesh as one of giants (Farmer, Jarrell 2017).
-Gilgamesh’s divine origins were taken either after his mother – a goddess Ninsun, or his father.
+Gilgamesh’s divine origins were taken either after his mother – a goddess Ninsun, or his father, or both.
 Although Lugalbanda (the third king of Uruk) is believed to have been the father of Gilgamesh, according to Sumerian Kings List, his true father was a spiritual being (Farmer, Jarrell 2017).
 As stated by the Book of Enoch, after the flood a number of dead giants was doomed to eternal exile on earth as spiritual beings.
 Those wandering entities have desired for revenge on God and His creations for the destruction of their world (Skiba 2016).
 Hence it happened they possessed human beings.
 Some of those may have brought Gilgamesh to life, as much as other creatures of their kind (Ibid.).

 Through the Flood